Daggerboard: History

 In 2008, a 55 ft daggerboard ship was found using deep scan sonar equipment off the southern shore of Lake Ontario, the only such vessel known to have been found in the Great Lakes.
 Vessels of this type were used for a short time in the early 19th century.

 In the early 19th century daggerboards were infrequently being used on American schooners.
 These schooners were used for nearby coastal trade of cotton, wheat, and apples.
 A sunken 1833 daggerboard schooner was found in the great lakes with the help of sonar equipment.
-Knowing this, daggerboards have been around since late the 17th century.
+Knowing this, daggerboards have been around since late in the 17th century.
 Daggerboards can be found on monohulls which is the classic sailboat and multihulls called catamarans.

 Daggerboards come in all different shapes and sizes, some curved or s-shaped.
 Curved daggerboards started to appear thirty to forty years ago.
 The first prototype was made in 1985 by Ian Farrier.
 The benefits of vertical lift generated by curved daggerboards are nominal.
 When actually sailing, curved daggerboards - not to be confused with hydrofoils - do not make a drastic change.